-(iv) University of Adelaide.
+- (iv) University of Adelaide.
 This University was established by Act of Parliament in 1874.
 Its origin and progress were largely due to the munificence of the late Sir Walter Watson Hughes and Sir Thomas Elder, G.C.M.G., the total gifts of the latter amounting to over £100,000.
 Additional benefactions are alluded to under "3.
 University Revenue" hereinafter.
 The academical work of the institution was commenced in March, 1876, when 8 matriculated and 52 non-graduating students attended lectures.
 The foundation stone of the University buildings was laid on the 30th July, 1879, and the buildings were opened in April, 1882.
 In 1881, by Royal Letters Patent, the degrees granted by the institution were recognized as of equal distinction with those of any University in the British Empire.
 The Elder Conservatorium of Music was opened in 1898.
 Power was given by Act of Parliament in 1880 to grant degrees to women.
-At first there were only four professorships in the University, whereas the present staff consists of 19 professors, 118 lecturers and demonstrators, and 81 miscellaneous assistants, while the staff at the Conservatorium, included in the foregoing figures, numbers 20.

-(v) University of Western Australia.
+At first there were only four professorships in the University, whereas the present staff consists of 19 professors, 105 lecturers and demonstrators, and 90 miscellaneous assistants, while the staff at the Conservatorium numbers 18. - (v) University of Western Australia.
 The University of Western Australia was established under an Act which received Royal assent on the 16th February, 1911, and the first Senate was appointed on the 13th February, 1912.
 The University was opened in March, 1913.
-There are now 10 professors, in addition to 31 lecturers and demonstrators and 13 miscellaneous assistants.
+There are now 10 professors, in addition to 18 lecturers and demonstrators and 30 miscellaneous assistants.
 Associates of the Perth Technical School or the Kalgoorlie School of Mines may, under prescribed conditions, obtain a reduction in period of attendance for the B.E. degree, and students from the School of Mines may be admitted to the examinations and take portion of their course at the University.
-Under the will of the first chancellor, Sir J. Winthrop Hackett, the University will receive a sum of £425,000, in addition to the endowment of the Chair of Agriculture.

-(vi) University of Tasmania.
+Under the will of the first chancellor, Sir J. Winthrop Hackett, the University received a sum of £425,000, in addition to the endowment of the Chair of Agriculture.
+In 1927 the University received from the estate of Robert John Gledden property valued at £60,000.
+The bequest is subject to certain annuities and is to be allowed to accumulate for ten years. - (vi) University of Tasmania.
 The Act to establish the University of Tasmania (Hobart) was assented to on the 5th December, 1889.
-At the present time the institution, which is small but efficient, possesses a staff of 9 professors, 15 independent lecturers, and 4 assistant lecturers and demonstrators.
-Under Statutes the Zeehan School of Mines and Metallurgy and the School of Mines and Industries at Mount Lyell were affiliated to the University.

-2. Teachers and Students.-The following table shows the number of professors and lecturers, and the students in attendance at each of the State Universities during the year 1926 :-
+At the present time the institution, which is small but efficient, possesses a staff of 10 professors, 16 independent lecturers, and 3 assistant lecturers and demonstrators.
+Under Statutes the Zeehan School of Mines and Metallurgy and the School of Mines and Industries at Mount Lyell were affiliated to the University. - 2.
+Teachers and Students.-The following table shows the number of professors and lecturers, and the students in attendance at each of the State Universities during the year 1927:-